Cannabis Tea

 Cannabis contains something called cannabinoids, with THC being the psychoactive one that gets you high.
 But THC is fat-soluble, not water-soluble.
 That means it won’t just dissolve in plain water — you need heat and time to break it down and bind it to something.

 That’s where decarboxylation comes in.
-It sounds fancy, but it’s just the process of heating cannabis at low temperatures to convert THCA (the non-psychoactive precursor) into THC (the stuff that actually gets you high).
+In practice, it sounds fancy, but it’s just the process of heating cannabis at low temperatures to convert THCA (the non-psychoactive precursor) into THC (the stuff that actually gets you high).
 Without this step, your tea might taste herbal but won’t do much else.

 So yes, you can make tea out of weed.
 But you can’t just throw it in boiling water and expect magic.